From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Current Ratio = Current Assets / Current Liabilities

-• Current Assets: These are assets that a company expects to convert into cash within one year.
+• Current Assets: assets that a company expects to convert into cash within one year.
 This typically includes cash, cash equivalents, accounts receivable, inventory, and prepaid expenses.

-• Current Liabilities: These are obligations a company expects to pay within one year.
+• Current Liabilities: obligations a company expects to pay within one year.
 Examples include accounts payable, short-term loans, accrued expenses, and current portions of long-term debt.

 Example: